Remains Received From North Korea ‘Consistent’ With U.S. Service Members, The Pentagon Says

 Byrd said the only identification provided by North Korea was a single dog tag, the two sons of the deceased soldier will receive their father’s dog tag next week.

-The North Korean officials who handed over the 55 boxes at Wonsan, North Korea last Friday, told Byrd that they believed the remains to be American from the bloody Korean war which killed millions.
+The North Korean officials who handed over the 55 boxes at Wonsan, North Korea last Friday, told Byrd that they believed the remains to be American from the bloody Korean war which killed thousands.
 After examination, Byrd said he agrees.

 “The military equipment found with the remains is consistent with equipment issued to soldiers during the Korean war.